Mortgage Account Management

 To guarantee a rate, you must submit an application to U.S. Bank and receive confirmation from a mortgage loan officer that your rate is locked.
 Application can be made by calling 877-303-1639, by applying online, or by meeting with a mortgage loan officer.

 Minnesota residents: To guarantee a rate, you must receive written confirmation as required by Minnesota Statute 47.206.
 This statement of current loan terms and conditions is not an offer to enter into an interest rate or discount point agreement.
 Any such offer may be made only pursuant to subdivisions 3 and 4 of Minnesota Statutes Section 47.206.

 Conforming Fixed-Rate Loans - Conforming rates are for loan amounts not exceeding $510,400 ($765,600 in AK and HI).
-APR calculation is based on estimates included in the table above with borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
-If the down payment is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.
+Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-equity of 20%, borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
+If the borrower-equity is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.

 Conforming ARM Loans - Conforming rates are for loan amounts not exceeding $510,400 ($765,600 in Alaska and Hawaii).
 Adjustable-rate loans and rates are subject to change during the loan term.
 That change can increase or decrease your monthly payment.
-APR calculation is based on estimates included in the table above with borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
-If the down payment is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.
+Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-equity of 20%, borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
+If the borrower-equity is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.

 year U.S. Bank